 Singing features heavily across the curriculum at St Ignatius, not just in music lessons but also in weekly singing assemblies.

 The whole school take part in a weekly singing assembly with a music co-ordinator from the Haringey music service (KS1 and KS2).
 As a school we also sing regularly as part of our collective worship.

-All children in Year 4 learn the ukulele as a class and begin to play and sing songs as an ensemble.
+All children in Year 4 learn the trumpet and clarinet as a class and begin to play as an ensemble.

-In year 5, children continue the learning of this instrument to further embed their skills and fluency.
+In year 5, children continue the learning of these instruments to further embed their skills and fluency.
 All lessons are integrated with learning of standard musical notation and musicianship skills.

 Musician of the Month:

 Each month we celebrate a 'Musician of the Month' in school.
 This enables children at St Ignatius to grow an appreciation and understanding towards a wider range of music from different eras, traditions and genres.
 By enabling this, we are also ensuring that our children have access to a wide range of music from varied composers and musicians.

 The national curriculum states that children should develop an understanding of the history of music.
 With this in mind, we are thrilled to introduce ‘Composer week’ every July as a whole school celebration of the history of music.
 During this week, each year group will learn about a specific composer and a piece of music from an era in musical history.
 Each year, children will build on this knowledge so that by the time they leave year 6, they will have a firm understanding of 7 key composers throughout the history of music and how they fit in with historical and technological developments of the time.